mwmayerle/blog/README.md

 # Javascript Tetris

-An homage to the NES version of Tetris written in Javascript.
+A homage to the NES version of Tetris written in Javascript.
 [Play the game now!](https://javascript-tetris.herokuapp.com)

 ##About
 This iteration of Tetris is styled after the NES version.
-It utilizes ['hard-drops'](http://tetris.wikia.com/wiki/Hard_Drop), the [Nintendo Rotation System](http://tetris.wikia.com/wiki/Nintendo_Rotation_System), a modified scoring system, and a modified tetromino speeds.
+It utilizes ['hard-drops'](http://tetris.wikia.com/wiki/Hard_Drop), the [Nintendo Rotation System](http://tetris.wikia.com/wiki/Nintendo_Rotation_System), a modified scoring system, and a modified tetromino speed system.

-The game logic is written in vanilla Javascript, and it utilizes Canvas in addition to some light JQuery.
-Scores and player initials are stored in a Postgresql database.
+The game logic is written in vanilla Javascript with an object-oriented approach, and it utilizes Canvas in addition to some light JQuery.
+Scores and player initials are stored in a PostgreSQL database.

 ## Configuration and Customization
-As-is this game is attached to a Rails backend, however it can be easily integrated to any back-end that accepts JSON.
+As-is this game is attached to a Rails backend, however it can be integrated into any back-end that accepts JSON.
 The *@high_score* and *@high_scores* instance variables found in the view file (app/views/tetris/index.html.erb) are called when the page loads. *@high_score* is the highest score, while *@high_scores* is the top five scores.

 When a game is completed, JSON is sent via an AJAX request containing the score and initials of the player.
 The page is then reloaded using the information mentioned above.